Putt-Putt and Pep's Balloon-o-Rama

-Putt-Putt and Pep's Balloon-o-Rama is a 1996 action video game, developed by Humongous Entertainment.
+Putt-Putt and Pep's Balloon-o-Rama is a 1996 action video game developed by Humongous Entertainment.
 The game is part of the Putt-Putt series of educational video games.
 It was part of a series of Junior Arcade games, targeted at kids aged three to eight.

 Putt-Putt and Pep's Balloon-o-Rama was originally released on October 18, 1996, along with Putt-Putt and Pep's Dog on a Stick.
-The game was re-released on Linux on April 17, 2014.
+The game was re-released on Linux in April 2014.
 The game was included in the Putt-Putt Deluxe Pack.
 A LCD handheld version of the game was also released in 1999 by ToyMax.